 - Infinitely scalable, so you don't need to keep buying additional Salesforce storage

-- Non-proprietary - No third-party vendor lock-in - It's your data in your Azure cloud
+- No third-party vendor lock-in or data ransoming - It's your data in your cloud tenancy

 Bill is the Vice President of Global Compliance for Archive360.
 Bill brings more than 29 years of experience with multinational corporations and technology start-ups, including 19-plus years in the archiving, information governance, and eDiscovery markets.
 Bill is a frequent speaker at legal and information governance industry events and has authored numerous eBooks, articles and blogs.